Fidelity Investments to hire 100 people in Dublin, Galway

 Photograph: iStock

-Investment company Fidelity Investments Ireland is to create 100 high-tech jobs in Dublin and Galway, relying on virtual processes to hire during the coronavirus pandemic.
+US investment giant Fidelity is to create 100 high-tech jobs in Dublin and Galway, relying on virtual processes to hire during the coronavirus pandemic.

 The company said it is accelerating hiring for the roles as it seeks to expand the number of software engineers on its staff.